wtlin1228/blog/content/blog/0022-visualize-fiber-tree-with-ascii-art/index.md

 ## Color fibers with `Chalk`

-I would use `Chalk` to do the color staff since it has been installed inside React already.
+I will use `Chalk` to do the color staff since it has been installed inside React already.

 ```ts
 // My debug tools.